prometheus-operator/prometheus-operator/Documentation/thanos.md

 kubectl -n monitoring create secret generic thanos-objstore-config --from-file=thanos.yaml=/tmp/thanos-config.yaml
 ```

-And then you can specify this secret inside Thanose part of the Prometheus CRD we mentioned [earlier](#prometheus-custom-resource-with-thanos-sidecar):
+And then you can specify this secret inside Thanos part of the Prometheus CRD we mentioned [earlier](#prometheus-custom-resource-with-thanos-sidecar):

 ```
 ...